 Booster draft.
-In booster draft each of 8 players chooses cards from a Limited booster one by one, passing the rest to their neighbour.
+In the booster draft each of 8 players chooses cards from a Limited booster one by one, passing the rest to their neighbour.
 Every player opens 3 boosters total, thus picking 42 to 45 cards.
 Of those about 23 are usually played: basic lands are added for free after drafting to complete a 40-card deck.
-As of August 2021, only this option is available on Arena permanently.

 - Quick draft — drafting with bots instead of humans, with no timer on picks.
 Games are played with other players who drafted this way.
 Best-of-one games, ranked (affecting Limited rank and matching being affected by rank).
 This is the cheapest option, suited for new players.

 - Premier draft — drafting with people, best-of-one games, ranked.

 - Traditional draft — drafting with people, best-of-three matches, unranked.
 This is the highest risk, highest reward option.

 These drafts event are normally open on a small selection of sets:

 - The newest Standard set is available for Premier and Traditional draft at all times.

 - The newest Standard set becomes available for Quick draft 15 days after its Arena release.